jeffshaver/brief.js/README.md

 Usage
 =====

-Similar to jQuery, brief.js will use the $ to grab elements.
+Similar to jQuery, brief.js will use the brief function to grab elements.
 But that is all that it will do.

 brief.js also adds ```.on``` methods to the Element and NodeList prototypes.